Symptoms of anxiety

 Some of the most common psychological symptoms include feeling that:

-- You might lose control and/or go ‘mad’; or you might die
+- You might lose control and/or go ‘mad’; or feelings that you might die

 - You might have a heart attack/be sick/faint/have a brain tumour